cabinjs/axe/README.md

 * Symbol.toStringTag() is not supported in IE 10
 * Uint32Array is not supported in IE Mobile 10, IE 10, Blackberry Browser 7
 * window.crypto() is not supported in IE 10
+* Object.getOwnPropertyDescriptors() is not supported in IE 10
+* Object.assign() is not supported in IE 10
+* Object.getOwnPropertySymbols() is not supported in IE 10
+* Array.from() is not supported in IE 10

 #### Bundler